-When you buy land for the first time, you may not know what’s explicitly included in a transaction where only the surface rights are conveyed.
+When you buy land for the first time, you may not know what’s actually included in a transaction when only the surface rights are conveyed.

 Surface rights are one of the two levels of ownership that you may possess.